Peace Mediation & Crisis Diplomacy in Action

 The first part of the interactive seminar focuses on preconditions and pitfalls of successful mediation, offers practical mediation training and an interactive examination of conflict cases from all fields of international politics.
 A series of creative problem-solving formats build the second part of the workshop.
 Here, the participants explore new perspectives on the conflicts in their own regions in order to identify potential entry points for the future.
 The third part of the workshop takes place in a tailor-made 1-to-1 coaching format.
 It offers participants a safe and focused environment to reflect on how to apply insights and competences gained in the program in their own working context, and identify their own possible role in and contribution to future mediation initiatives in their region.

-Peace Mediation & Crisis Diplomacy in Action: Managing Difficult Decisions and Dilemmas in Societal Transitions
+Peace Mediation & Crisis Diplomacy in Action: Mediation Responses to Conflicts in Times of Corona

 Over the last decade, in numerous countries and contexts, peace mediation has become an ever more important response to political crises.
-Preventing and de-escalating crisis and giving new, constructive dynamics to conflict processes through mediation poses distinct opportunities and challenges to third party actors as well as their institutions.
-Above all, mediating third parties and support infrastructures are well-advised to act on a solid normative and methodological basis as well as to coordinate their engagements carefully with the interventions of other intermediaries in a conflict system.
-Peace mediation can be conducted by specialized mediation experts, diplomats with support teams and various non-governmental actors with a wide range of functions and roles involved.
-Based as it is on principles such as inclusivity, consensus and local ownership, peace mediation – especially if put into the wider context of multitrack diplomacy – can be seen as one key method of translating the idea of inclusive peace into practice.
-As many other states and international and regionals organizations, Germany explicitly regards mediation as an integral part of its conflict prevention capacities and as an effective instrument for re-establishing and consolidating peace.
+Peace mediation processes can be conducted by specialized mediation experts, diplomats with support teams and by non-governmental actors, with a wide range of possible functions and roles involved.
+All mediation actors and support infrastructures are well-advised to proceed on a solid normative and methodological basis as well as to coordinate their engagements carefully with the interventions of other intermediaries in a conflict system.
+Based as it is on principles such as inclusivity, consensus and local ownership, peace mediation – especially if put into the wider context of multitrack diplomacy – can be seen as one key method of translating the ideas of inclusive peace and constructive response to crisis into practice.
+As many other states as well as international and regional organizations, Germany explicitly regards mediation as an integral part of its conflict prevention capacities and as an effective instrument for re-establishing and consol- idating peace.
+The German Peace Mediation Framework published in 2019 summarizes Germany’s approach and will also serve as one reference frame for the program.